RakhithJK/jgm-pandoc-wiki/Home.md

-# Welcome to the Pandoc wiki!!!
+# Welcome to the Pandoc wiki!

 This is a place for users to share pandoc tips.